kitsunde/django-octocat/README.rst

     ./manage.py migrate github

-If you are planning on cloning the repos set the target directory
+If you are planning on cloning the repos set the target directory in ``settings.py``

 .. code-block:: python